duongddinh/Groupme_stat/README.md

 ```aver_char.py``` give the top 30 people who has the highest average character per message

 ```GraphicalData.ipynb``` Make the graph for all these data in google colab and jupyter notebook

+Create a pull request or an issue to request more/diff stats